Amy-Grumet/Tic-Tac-Toe/README.md

 ## Project Structure
     .
-    ├── AI.java         # AI moves are
-    ├── Board.java      # Manages the Tic-Tac-Toe board -
-    ├── Game.java       # Main class where the game loop
+    ├── AI.java         # Contains logic for the AI opponent and runs on a separate thread to simulate decision-making ├── Board.java      # Manages the Tic-Tac-Toe board - ├── Game.java       # Main class
     └── Player.java     # Controls user input and moves